One Day in Sedona – An Awesome Arizona Day Trip

 These well-maintained trails are perfect for a relaxing morning or late afternoon walk.
 From observing wildlife to breathtaking sunsets, city parks in Sedona offer something special for every visitor.

-Slide Rock State Park in Sedona is a must-see destination for visitors.
-Located just 8 miles north of town, this state park offers breathtaking views of the lush Oak Creek Canyon and the beautiful red rock formations of Sedona.
+Slide Rock State Park is located just 8 miles north of town.
+This state park offers breathtaking views of the lush Oak Creek Canyon and the beautiful red rock formations of Sedona.

 This park is popular among families enjoying its natural beauty and historical sightseeing.
 Slide Rock is a natural water slide.
 Visitors can dip in the natural swimming pools, explore the many trails and hiking paths, or take a jeep tour to access some of the stunning overlooks.
 Plenty of picnic areas and spots for fly fishing make Slide Rock State Park an ideal place for a day trip adventure.